 - Uniqueness: our team is quite unique and has skills; to each their own and they all put them to work.
 See, we all participate in creating content for Jexo, from videos to blogs, interviews, ideas, pictures, you name it!
 We’ve managed to put together so many projects; from our weekly Atlassian news segment which is super helpful for anyone involved with Atlassian, to our Startup Corner which is beneficial for anyone starting a software company, Glossary articles and videos, and other articles about a bunch of topics in PPM, risk management, product development and so on.

 When you invest in software, you’re not just paying for an app; you’re paying for the whole experience, and the more complete that experience is, the more valuable your investment is, right?

-Check us out - try Swanly for free in the Atlassian Marketplace; you’ve got a whole month to experiment with it and see what it can do; and please don’t be a stranger - message us regarding anything, we’re always quick to answer! :)
+Check us out!
+Swanly is free if you're 10 users or less; and if you're more than 10, you can still try Swanly for free in the Atlassian Marketplace; you’ve got a whole month to experiment with it and see what it can do for you.
+And please don’t be a stranger - message us regarding any question you might have, we’re always quick to answer! :)